plone/documentation/docs/classic-ui/csrf.md

 </tal:authenticator>
 ```

-To add a hidden field with a token to a form in a template, the above view can be used too like this:
+To add a hidden field with a token to a form in a template, the above view can be used as follows:

 ```html
 <span tal:replace="structure context/@@authenticator/authenticator"/>